 Let's explore the essence of these majestic plum tomato fruits to understand what is special about San Marzano tomatoes that truly sets them apart.

 The San Marzano is a specific variety of tomatoes, notable for its elongated, plum-like shape.
-This type of tomato, native to Italy, is actually considered an heirloom, a term used to describe plant varieties that have been cultivated for generations.
+This type of tomato, native to Italy, is actually considered an heirloom, a term used to describe plant varieties cultivated for generations.

-Unlike many paste tomato varieties, most strains of the called San Marzano heirloom are indeterminate.
+Unlike many paste tomato varieties, most strains of the San Marzano heirloom are indeterminate.

 What Are San Marzano Tomatoes